anucecszl/generative_design_MPEA/README.md

 # Generative Design of Multi-Principle Element Alloys (MPEA) using NSGAN

 ## Overview
 This repository demonstrates the application of Non-Dominant Sorting Generative Adversarial Networks (NSGAN) in the generative design of multi-principle element alloys (MPEA).
 NSGAN, an innovative generative design framework, synergistically merges the data generation abilities of Generative Adversarial Networks (GAN) with the multi-objective optimization capabilities of the NSGA-II algorithm.
 Drawing from a comprehensive dataset of 1704 MPEA characteristics, this repository presents the complete workflow for applying the proposed framework.
+Furthermore, it also incorporated the code for an online application built upon the trained NSGAN model, which is developed using Streamlit, a renowned open-source Python library tailored for crafting interactive web applications.
+The online application can be accessed at: https://generativedesignmpea.streamlit.app/

 ## Repository Structure